Nia Jones

-Nia Jones (born 6 April 1992) is an athlete who represents Wales internationally at both netball and football.
+Nia Jones (born 6 April 1992) is an athlete who has represented Wales internationally at both netball and football.
 She won the FAW Young Player of the Year Award in 2011.
 She was nominated for the SportingWales Magazine and UWIC Rising Star Award in 2013.
+She currently plays for Adran Premier club Swansea City.

 Early and personal life

 Jones was born in Wrexham.
 After attending school at Ysgol Maes Garmon she later studied Sports and PE at the University of Wales Institute, Cardiff.